“I’m in a caloric deficit but I’m not losing weight.” I hear this a lot.

 If you’re in a caloric deficit, you should be losing weight.
 So, what’s wrong?
 In many cases, people forget to count their liquid calories.

-When tracking calories, you need to take EVERYTHING into account.
+If you’re tracking your calories, you need to take EVERYTHING into account.
 It’s easy to dismiss your morning pick-me-up and just say you drank a coffee.
-But unless you’re drinking black coffee, there are calories, and sometimes a real lot.
+But unless you’re drinking black coffee, there are calories, and sometimes quite a bit.

 Try sticking with black coffee.
-But if you need to add some cream, look for nonfat milk or almond milk.
+But if you need to add some cream, look for nonfat milk or unsweetened almond milk.
 Focus on sugar-free syrups if you need some flavor.
 Instead of sugar, use stevia and/or spices like cinnamon or nutmeg.
-Or, follow @themacrobarista and just order his recipes exactly as you see them to take out all the guesswork!
+Or, just follow my buddy @themacrobarista and order his recipes exactly as you see them to take out all the guesswork!

-If you can’t figure out why you’re not losing weight and you’re tracking everything you eat, make sure you take into account what you’re drinking.
-Yes, even if it’s just cream & sugar can sneak up on ya if you’re an avid coffee drinker, so be sure to count ‘em.
+If you can’t figure out why you’re not losing weight and you’re tracking everything you eat, make sure you take into account what you’re drinking too!
+Even just cream & sugar can sneak up on ya if you’re an avid coffee drinker, so be sure to count ‘em.